-Behaviour Policy Issue: 3 Page 4 of 21 Updated: 01/09/19 Updated by: KH
+Behaviour Policy Issue: 5 Page 4 of 30 Updated: 01/09/20 Updated by:KH

-2.6 After the Deregulation Act 2015, schools no longer have a statutory obligation to have in place home school agreements.
+- 2.5 While Academies are not required by law to publish their behaviour policy on their website, it is good practice to do so. - 2.6 After the Deregulation Act 2015, schools no longer have a statutory obligation to have in place home school agreements.
 Home-school relations are important but schools can determine how best to foster these relationships.
 If schools choose they can have voluntary home school agreements.